Reports to assigned facility at designated hour to examine referred patients.

 Ensures progress note documentation is in SOAP format, problem oriented, corresponds to the therapeutic order and is dated, timed and legible.

-Respond to a code or health emergency within standard guidelines.
+Responds to a code or health emergency within standard guidelines.

 Makes pertinent observations and draws logical conclusions, which validate need for non-formulary drug, which is recorded on non-formulary form and submitted to the Medical Director for approval.